tcerda95/Pythia/README.md

 * Someone actually leaves the proximity of Pythia
 * Someone is only passing by in front of Pythia but continues his/her way.
 Pythia gotta ignore those.

+Once conversation has been engaged, it is necessary to determine when someone is talking to Pythia and has effectively finished to do so.
+This means that we have to check when:

+* Someone is talking to Pythia
+* Someone has finished talking to Pythia

 ### IDE Configuration

 * **Board:** Arduino/Genuino UNO *(Tools > Board)*